decred/politeia/politeiad/README.md

    will be accessing the databse from `localhost`.
 See the setup script comments for more complex setups.

    Run the following commands.
-You will need to replace "rootpass" with the existing password of your root user.
-The "politeiadpass" and "trillianpass" are the password that will be set for the politeiad and trillian users when the script creates them.
+You will need to replace `rootpass` with the existing password of your root user.
+The `politeiadpass` and `trillianpass` are the password that will be set for the politeiad and trillian users when the script creates them.